GreatTaku/Discord-Bot-Examples/README.rst

 |important|

-DBE is a repository containing well-documented and easy-to-learn examples involving the use of `discord.py`_ library.
+Discord Bot Examples (DBE) is a repository containing well-documented and easy-to-learn examples involving the use of `discord.py`_ library.

 A more organized version of the doc-strings can be found on the